OUR KINGSTON READING CURRICULUM

-- Each child gets a new reading record book each half term.
+- Each child gets a new reading record book every half term.

 - A green stamp if they have read at least five times a week

-- A blue stamp if they have read less than five times a week
+- An encouraging blue stamp if they have read less than five times a week

 - A red stamp if they have not read at all.

 - At the end of the week, if a pupil has achieved a green stamp then their name goes into a Friday raffle and the winner in each key stage gets a free book.